“The Word” (Λόγος) and the “Wilderness”

 Then he went up from there to Bethel; and as he was going up by the way, young lads came out from the city and mocked him and said to him, “Go up, you baldhead; go up, you baldhead!”
 When he looked behind him and saw them, he cursed them in the name of the Lord.
 Then two female bears came out of the woods and tore up forty-two lads of their number.
 (2 Kings 2:23-24)

 In the story above, Elisha went from the Jordan valley up to the mountains of Bethel.
-What interests us in this story is the fact that there were bears living in the woods at that area.
-Today this area is semi-arid.
+What interests us in this story is the fact that bears were living in the woods in that area.
+Today, this area is semi-arid.

 The land of Israel in the time of the Bible and today

-The three stories above, and many others, leads the reader of the Bible to think that the land of Israel is covered with thick forest where numerous beasts live.
+The three stories above, and many others, lead the reader of the Bible to think that the land of Israel is covered with thick forests where numerous beasts live.

 When the American author Mark Twain visited the holy land 150 years ago, he was therefore quite surprised to see just the opposite: